Holes (novel): Setting

-Camp Green Lake is located on a dried-up lake in the US state of Texas.
-The name is a false description, as the area is a parched, barren desert.
+The majority of the book takes place in Camp Green Lake, a dried-up lake located in the US state of Texas.
+Camp Green Lake is a correctional boot camp, where "campers" spend most of their time digging holes.
+The name is a misnomer, as the area is a parched, barren desert.
 The only weather is the scorching sun.
 No rain has fallen since the day Sam was murdered.
 The only plants mentioned are two oak trees in front of the Warden's cabin; the book notes that "the Warden owns the shade."
 The abandoned town of Green Lake is located by the side of the lakebed.
-Camp Green Lake is a correctional boot camp, where "campers" spend most of their time digging holes.
 The majority of the book alternates between the present day story of Stanley Yelnats, the story of Elya Yelnats in Latvia (ca. mid-19th century) and the story of Katherine Barlow in the town of Green Lake in the 1880s.
 Later chapters focus less on the past stories and more on the present.